wallaby-rails/wallaby-rails/docs/controller.md

 If `ProductsController` is taken, it is still possible to use another name (e.g. `Admin::ProductsController`).
 However, the attribute `model_class` must be specified.
 See [`model_class`](#model_class) for examples.

-## base_class!
+## .base_class!

 > since 5.2.0

 All controllers will be preloaded and processed by Wallaby in order to build up the mapping between controllers and models.
-If the controller is considered not to be proceesed, it can be flagged by using `base_class!`:
+If the controller is considered not to be processed, it can be flagged by using `base_class!`:

 ```ruby
 # app/controllers/admin/special_controller.rb